dwalend/blog/_pending/2014-10-18-Enron-Thing.md

           else  Right(Transmission(fileName = fileName,

 This approach works amazingly well.
-At the end of one pass I have a large sample of clean data plus a list of problems to fix, caveat problems I've never thought about that bring down the whole works.
+At the end of one pass it gives me a large sample of clean data plus a list of problems to fix, caveat problems I've never thought about that bring down the whole works.
 (I really need Bill Venners' [Eastwood -- Good, Bad, or Ugly](https://thenewcircle.com/s/post/1704/comparing_functional_error_handling_in_scalaz_and_scalactic?utm_campaign=twitter_channel&utm_source=twitter&utm_medium=social&utm_content=%22Comparing%20Functional%20Error%20Handling%20in%20Scalaz%20and%20Scalactic%2C%22%20%40bvenners%27s%20talk%20from%20%40nescalas%20is%20now%20live!) , late in the talk and in an unrecorded session the next day.
 We couldn't figure out how to make Eastwood play nice with monadic idioms.
 However, Either will get us through the night.)

 The only really aggravating problem I encountered while reading in the data was "java.nio.charset.MalformedInputException: Input length = 1" , which is pretty unhelpful.
 Adding the iso-8859-1 encoding parameter to

     Source.fromFile(file,"iso-8859-1").getLines().toIterable.drop(1)

 fixed that.
+Thank you, Google.

 ## Slick, Because I Really Just Want a SQL Database

-After fiddling around a bit I decided that I liked fiddling around.
+After fiddling around a bit in the REPL I decided that I liked fiddling around with the data.
 The data was columnar, and not terribly interrelated.
 What I really wanted was a database.

-I hacked in some [Slick](http://slick.typesafe.com/) code, which worked as advertised.
-I'd be highly critical of Slick if it had trouble with a schema of two unrelated tables.
+I hacked in some [Slick](http://slick.typesafe.com/) code, which worked exactly as advertised.
+I'd be highly critical of Slick if it had trouble with a schema of two tables.
 The remarkable thing about this Slick code is how unremarkably simple it is.

 ## Json, Because I Don't Want a DB in my Graph Algorithms Test Code